Meaningful conversations

 What do I need to prepare?

-Unlike a clinical office, the outdoors requires a little bit of practical preparation.
+Outdoor sessions require a little bit of practical preparation.
 Here is everything you need to know before your first session.

 Ask a question about gearScottish Weather Policy